#ICYMI: Leadership - Are You There Yet?By Sean Ransome October 14, 2021

 Tip 7 - Establish Routine and Maintain Order and Discipline

-Routine, order and discipline are foundations that support our Core Values (Courage, Initiative, Respect, Teamwork).
+Routine, order and discipline are foundations that support our Core Values (Courage, Initiative, Teamwork, Respect).
 These foundations help build robust and resilient soldiers.
 This work starts in barracks, as what we do in barracks we replicate in the field and on operations.

-Tip Eight – To Develop Proficiency you Must:
+Tip 8 – To Develop Proficiency you must:

 1. Establish a good routine.
 A good barracks routine is critical to good soldiering as soldiers thrive on structure and sound discipline.